notmalan/graphql-express-tutorial/README.md

 # graphql-express-tutorial

-Completed code for the official GraphQL tutorial (JS) which can be found [here](https://graphql.org/graphql-js/)
+This is a completed exercise for the official GraphQL tutorial (JS) which can be found [here](https://graphql.org/graphql-js/)

 To run the server
 ```bash
 node server.js
 ```
 ---
-The GraphQL server can be tested with the following POST requests:
+### The GraphQL server can be tested with the following POST requests:

 **Middleware test:**
 ```json